 Do you agree with the criteria for determining whether involuntary termination benefits are provided in exchange for future services?
 If not, why not and what criteria would you propose?
 In these cases, is recognition of a liability over the future service period appropriate?
 If not, when should it be recognised and why?

-We agree with IASB and with EFRAG.
+We agree with IASB.